 There are no fewer than seven bedrooms upstairs, including one whole wing dedicated to the master suite, which is comprised of two bedrooms, two walk-in closets, and a full bathroom.
 In addition to the home’s two full floors of living space, the estate sports a full basement, a walk-in attic for storage, a four-car garage, and a detached guesthouse with one bedroom suite, a kitchen, and a living room.

-And for all you kiddies obsessed with floorpans, this house comes with a glorious boatload of ’em.
+And for all you kids obsessed with floorpans, this house comes with a glorious boatload of ’em.
 Listing information says there are 9 beds and 7 baths on the premises, but Yolanda counts 10 beds and 6 baths in the main house — 11 and 7, respectively, with the guest house included.
 Hmm.
 Either the listing is off, or maybe we’re just too drunk off the afternoon sauce to count accurately.

 Some of Mr. Blum’s new Fremont Place neighbors include fellow filmmaker Shane Black (he’s right next door), cosmetics mogul Toni Ko, superrich Miss Me jeans founder Stella Cho, and entertainment industry stalwarts Bridget Fonda & Danny Elfman.

-We assume our boy will want to overhaul his latest residential acquisition, a process that could take years and easily cost millions — depending on just how comprehensive of a renovation he is plotting.
+We assume Blum will want to overhaul his latest residential acquisition, a process that could take years and easily cost millions — depending on just how comprehensive of a renovation he is plotting.
 In the meantime, he will be living (again, we assume) at his $6.7 million condo in Downtown LA’s Ritz Carlton Penthouses at LA Live.